 “I’ve done more video conferencing lately than anywhere else,” said Jason.
 “To have the face-to-face makes it feel a little more like home.”

-It is an iCIMS tradition that new hires eat lunch with their hiring manager the first day.
+It is an iCIMS tradition that new hires eat lunch with their line manager the first day.
 I had to ask – did they eat lunch over video?!

 “That’s a great question,” laughed Mackenzie.
 “With a typical onboarding schedule, managers feel that the new hires are ‘untouchable’ for the first few days.
 But in this situation, we actually built in a break at the end of the day for the managers to connect with their new team members.”